FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 ```

-You can test to see if your solution combile by executing the following command in the terminal:
+You can test to see if your solution compile by executing the following command in the terminal:

     dotnet build